 For further information about safety equipment and alarms please call our contact centre on 0113 222 4401.

 Adaptations to help you live at home

-If you, a member of your family or someone you care for are having difficulty getting around your home due to a physical disablity, sensory impairment or old age, you we can provide daily living and nursing equipment to help you live at home independently.
-Physical changes to your home, e.g. handrails or stair lifts, to make it more suitable for your needs.
+If you, a member of your family or someone you care for are having difficulty getting around your home due to a physical disablity, sensory impairment or old age, we can provide daily living and nursing equipment to help you live at home independently.
+We can help with physical changes to your home, e.g. handrails or stair lifts, to make it more suitable for your needs.

 Finding a suitable home